Learn What Makes E-commerce Businesses Successful

 Why should a customer visit you?
 Do you sell exclusive merchandise?
 Do you offer the lowest price?
 Does your customer service set you apart?

-Answers to these "soul searching" business questions will lead you to develop your USP.
+Answers to these "soul searching" business questions will lead you to develop your USP, or "unique selling proposition."
 Every business needs to differentiate itself.
 As an e-commerce business, you cannot hope to sell everything to everybody.

 One way to differentiate your business is to solve at least one problem that customers face—especially a problem that no one else is solving.

 Get Your Technology Right

 With the kind of robust e-commerce software and hosting available these days, there is no excuse for e-commerce websites that don't work.
-But getting the technology right is not just about having a bug-free website.
+Getting the technology right is not just about having a bug-free website.
 It is also about using technology to achieve business ends.

-For example, there was a time when several e-commerce businesses set up a blog on their website.
+For example, there was a time when it was popular for e-commerce businesses to set up a blog on their website.
 Today, many of those blogs seem like neglected graveyards.
 Those sites would benefit from either committing to maintaining a compelling, current blog or deleting it altogether.
 Similarly, I have come across more than one e-commerce business that treats SEO (Search Engine Optimization) as the solution to all its problems.
-Surely that is a case of the tail wagging the dog—SEO is an important tool, but performing better on search engines won't help if the site's landing page is full of bugs or outdated information.
+That is a case of the tail wagging the dog—SEO is an important tool, but performing better on search engines won't help if the site's landing page is full of bugs or outdated information.

 Don't Make Customers Run Around in Circles

-Common sense dictates that a business should make purchase convenient.
+Common sense dictates that a business should make purchases convenient.
 Surprisingly, some e-commerce websites complicate the purchase.
 Instead of simplifying the process, they make first-time visitors fill out a registration form, verify the registration via an email link, log into the site using the registration credentials, then click through a series of up-sell attempts before actually arriving at the purchase page.